 The relationship between Malcolm X and the Twelve Imams of Ahl al-Bayt has so far been little-known even though it may have shaped a significant aspect of Malcolm’s religious and political worldview.

-This study argues that: 1) the people involved in Malcolm X’s transition from the A black nationalist sect of Islam founded in Detroit 1930.to so-called orthodox Islam were not all Sunnis; 2) the Twelve Imams played a role in the doctrines of the A black nationalist sect of Islam founded in Detroit 1930.as conceived by its founder, W.D.
+This study argues that: 1) the people involved in Malcolm X’s transition from the Nation of Islam to so-called orthodox Islam were not all Sunnis; 2) the Twelve Imams played a role in the doctrines of the Nation of Islam as conceived by its founder, W.D.
 Fard, and 3) people like Moḥammad Taki Mehdi, a Twelver Shiite, and Warith Deen Moḥammed, a Sunni, helped Malcolm X transition to a more mainstream form of Islam.

 Malcolm X (1925-1965), also known as Malik el-Shabazz, is an important figure in the Western world of Islam; a man whose legacy is credited with bringing millions of people to so-called orthodox Islam.
 That “orthodox” Islam is often but erroneously assumed to be solely Sunnism.
-As I demonstrated in “Malcolm X and Moḥammed Mehdi: the Shi‘a Connection,” a peer-reviewed article that appeared in JSIS in 2012, the people involved in Malcolm X’s transition from the A black nationalist sect of Islam founded in Detroit 1930.to mainstream Islam were not all Sunnis.
+As I demonstrated in “Malcolm X and Moḥammed Mehdi: the Shi‘a Connection,” a peer-reviewed article that appeared in JSIS in 2012, the people involved in Malcolm X’s transition from the Nation of Islam to mainstream Islam were not all Sunnis.
 In fact, one of the players in this process was an Iraqi Shiite sayyid of Persian ancestry by the name of Moḥammad Taki Mehdi (1928-1998 CE).

 An Arab and Muslim leader, Mehdi’s socio-political and religious activism appears to have been partially fueled by the message of al-Ḥusayn ibn ‘Ali (626-680 CE), the grandson of the Prophet Muḥammad (c.
 570-632 CE), and the tragedy of Karbala.
 As much as Mehdi spoke about Shiism, Karbala, Ashura, al-Ḥusayn ibn ‘Ali, and the Twelve Imams, these movements, events, and figures were not novel to Malcolm X. On the contrary, he had been learning about them for over a decade.
-The Twelve Imams played a role in the doctrines of the A black nationalist sect of Islam founded in Detroit 1930.as conceived by its founder, W.D.
+The Twelve Imams played a role in the doctrines of the Nation of Islam as conceived by its founder, W.D.
 Fard — who professed to be a Prophet, the Mahdi, and Allah in Person — as well as his student and successor, Elijah Muḥammad (1897-1975 CE), who was reportedly appointed by “Allah,” namely, W.D.
 Fard, as his Final Prophet and Messenger.

 As this study will demonstrate, Malcolm X’s knowledge of Shiite Islam and the Twelve Imams predates his contact with Mehdi which commenced in 1958.
-He was immersed in the Ghulāt-influenced Shiite teachings of the A black nationalist sect of Islam founded in Detroit 1930.from the time he joined the movement in 1948 until he publicly broke from Elijah Muḥammad on March 8, 1964.
+He was immersed in the Ghulāt-influenced Shiite teachings of the Nation of Islam from the time he joined the movement in 1948 until he publicly broke from Elijah Muḥammad on March 8, 1964.
 People like Mehdi and Warith Deen Moḥammed (1933-2008 CE) helped draw Malcolm X to a more mainstream version of Islam.

 Malcolm X completed a pilgrimage to the Mosque of Imam al-Ḥusayn ibn ‘Ali, in Cairo, Egypt, which is said to contain his head, precisely six months before he laid down his life emulating, in the minds of some Shiites, the example of the third Shiite Imam.
 It could be argued that the visit had little impact upon him.
 The fact that he recorded it seems to suggest otherwise.
 When composing diaries, people tend to include what is noteworthy and memorable.
 As he noted in his Diary on Friday, August 21, 1964, he “went to Hussein Mosque (in Khan Khalid & Abra for Juma prayers).”
 Later that evening, he mentioned that “at the Hussein Mosque earlier in the day they showed me all the ancient treasures, including a strand of the Prophet’s hair that they have there, also the tomb of Hussein.”